 You can get help with choosing the right pension scheme.

-Most pension schemes set an age, usually between 60 and 65.
-Sometimes this can be earlier but normally you can’t get your pension before 55.
-The exact age depends on your arrangements with the pension provider or pension trust.
+Most pension schemes set an age when you can start taking money from your pension pot, usually between 60 and 65.
+Sometimes this can be earlier but it’s not normally before 55.

 Contact your pension provider when you want to take your pension.